TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 PROJECT SUMMARY: Data Cleaning for Nashville Real Estate Company

-As an data analyst at Nashville Real Estate Company, I was tasked with cleaning and preparing data using SQL to enhance the accuracy and reliability of our analytical processes.
+As a data analyst at Nashville Real Estate Company, I was tasked with cleaning and preparing data using SQL to enhance the accuracy and reliability of our analytical processes.
-The projec involved the following key steps:
+The project involved the following key steps:

 Data Assessment: I conducted a thorough assessment of the existing datasets to identify inconsistencies, missing values, and anomalies that could impact data integrity.